Wrey baronets

-The Wrey Baronetcy, of Trebitch (modern: Trebeigh Manor, St Ive, 4 miles NE of Liskeard) in the County of Cornwall, is a title in the Baronetage of England.
+The Wrey Baronetcy, of Trebitch (modern: Trebeigh Manor, St Ive, 4 miles NE of Liskeard) in the Duchy of Cornwall, is a title in the Baronetage of England.
 It was created on 30 June 1628 for William Wrey (d.1636), 2nd son of John Wrey (died 1597) of Trebeigh, St Ive, Cornwall, a member of an ancient Devon family.

 The third Baronet was a supporter of the Royalist cause and sat as Member of Parliament for Lostwithiel after the Restoration.
-He married Lady Anne, third daughter and co-heir of Edward Bourchier, 4th Earl of Bath, and a co-heir to the barony of Fitzwarine (which fell into abeyance on the death of her father).
+He married Lady Anne, third daughter of Edward Bourchier, 4th Earl of Bath.
 The fourth Baronet represented Liskeard and Devon in the House of Commons.
 The fifth Baronet was Member of Parliament for Camelford while the sixth Baronet represented Barnstaple.

 Trebeigh Manor

-Trebeigh, St Ive, in Cornwall was a manor listed in Domesday Book as held by the Earl of Mortain, the largest landholder in that county.
+Trebeigh, St Ive, Cornwall was a manor listed in Domesday Book as held by the Earl of Mortain, the largest landholder in that county.
 He is said to have taken it away wrongfully from the church.